berkayberatsonmez/Voice-Assistant-MELON/README.md

 recognition, Pyaudio, and selenium libraries when I create that.
 It can do simple function like searching something on the internet or play music on YouTube etc

+Warning: Make sure libraries have been installed before running.